 A 12-Month Home Improvement Checklist

 At Allen Keith Construction Co., we encourage you to do home improvements year-round by following an improvement checklist.
 That’s why we’ve put together this list of projects for inspiration.
 Many are seasonal, but others can be swapped to fit your timeline or budget.
-With today’s economy, it makes sense to plan ahead and keep your home current and in good repair.
+With today’s economy, planning ahead and keeping your home current and in good repair makes sense.

 January: start the new year right by reducing your clutter